YaoYinYing/PPRCODE_Guideline/README.md

 **RNA**:
 > Predicted RNA bases which the PPR codes may conbined with.

+### _Q_: Why the PPR code and RNA prediction result of my sequence looks like a mess?
+We identify the sequence and motifs of a PPR protein by its similarity to the general P-type PPR.
+Sequences with low identity will hardly be predicted.
+So it is recommended to make your own manual correction of the analysis result if there still exist problems.
+The program cannot make everything as perfect as we wish to.

 ### _Q_: What do the error pages mean?
 #### error code: 404
 The result is not found in database, which may be deleted, or the submission id contained in address is not complete.